-- 1. Inserted Manually Any ID field, including none at all, may be assigned to grain samples before each test.
-This flexibility allows users to develop individualized numbering schemes. - Automatic Sequencing Numbers may be sequentially assigned automatically to each moisture test.
+- Inserted Manually Any ID field, including none at all, may be assigned to grain samples before each test.
+This flexibility allows the creation of individualized numbering schemes. - Automatic Sequencing Numbers may be sequentially assigned automatically to each moisture test.
 For example, 1, 2, 3, etc. or specific letters (i.e. initials) may be placed in front of the numbers (i.e. JW12).
 Only the numbers at the end of the field change automatically. - 3.
 Entry Required For ID - An ID field is required before each moisture test may proceed.
 This method ensures each sample is properly identified, typically for printer output.
-A screen will be displayed before the moisture test requests the user to ENTER SAMPLE ID.
+A screen will display before the moisture test requests the user to ENTER SAMPLE ID.
 Alpha characters may be used if desired.

-USE FACTORS (LABELS)
+USING FACTORS (LABELS)

-Factors are predetermined labels that appear at the beginning of each moisture test, similar to sample ID numbers.
-Up to four factors will display and print as specified in the calibration.
+Factors are predetermined labels that appear at the beginning of each moisture test similar to sample ID numbers.
+Up to four factors display and print as specified in the calibration.
 For each FACTOR specified, an entry must be made before initiating the moisture measurement.
-Entries (numeric only) may be up to six digits long (refer to Figure 15).
+Entries (numeric only) may be up to six digits long (Figure 15).
 FACTORS are established on the Setup menu (refer to ESTABLISHING PARAMETERS).